shadrachodek/woo-collect/README.md

 ### Automatic Installation
-* 	Login to your WordPress Admin area
+1. Login to your WordPress Admin area
-* 	Go to "Plugins > Add New" from the left hand menu
+2. Go to __Plugins__ > __Add New__ from the from the top left menu.
-* 	In the search box type __Collect Payment Gateway for WooCommerce__
+3. In the search box type __Collect Payment Gateway for WooCommerce__
-*	From the search result you will see __Collect Payment Gateway for WooCommerce__ click on __Install Now__ to install the plugin
+4. From the search result you will see __Collect Payment Gateway for WooCommerce__ click on __Install Now__ to install the plugin
-*	A popup window will ask you to confirm your wish to install the Plugin.
+5. A popup window will ask you to confirm your wish to install the Plugin.
-*	After installation, activate the plugin.
+6. After installation, activate the plugin.
-* 	Open the settings page for WooCommerce and click the "Checkout" tab.
+7. Open the settings page for WooCommerce and click the __Payments__ tab.
-* 	Click on the __Collect_ link from the available Checkout Options
+8. Click on the __Collect_ link from the available Checkout Options
-*	Configure your __Collect Payment Gateway__ settings.
+9. Configure your __Collect Payment Gateway__ settings.
 See below for details.

 ### Manual Installation
 1. Download the plugin zip file
 2. Login to your WordPress Admin.
-Click on "Plugins > Add New" from the left hand menu.
+Click on __Plugins__ > __Add New__ from the top left menu.
 3. Click on the "Upload" option, then click "Choose File" to select the zip file from your computer.
 Once selected, press "OK" and press the "Install Now" button.
 4. Activate the plugin.
-5. Open the settings page for WooCommerce and click the "Checkout" tab.
+5. Open the settings page for WooCommerce and click the "Payments" tab.
 6. Click on the __Collect__ link from the available Checkout Options
 7. Configure your __Collect Payment Gateway__ settings.
 See below for details.

 ### Configure the plugin
 To configure the plugin, go to __WooCommerce > Settings__ from the left hand menu, then click __Checkout__ from the top tab.
 You will see __Collect__ as part of the available Checkout Options.
 Click on it to configure the payment gateway.
+* Go to __WooCommerce  > Settings__ and click on the Payments tab
+* You’ll see __Collect__ listed along with your other payment methods.
+* Click __Set Up__ to configure the plugin.
+There is a selection of options on the screen. * * Read what each one does below.

 * __Enable/Disable__ - check the box to enable Collect Payment Gateway.
 * __Title__ - allows you to determine what your customers will see this payment option as on the checkout page.